DiscoverSliced Bread

 Description

-Episodes of Dough are released weekly on Thursdays wherever you get your podcasts.
-But if you’re in the UK, you can listen to the latest episode on BBC Sounds first, a week earlier than anywhere else.
+New episodes of Sliced Bread are released weekly on Thursdays wherever you get your podcasts.
+But if you're in the UK, you can listen to the latest episode on BBC Sounds first, a week earlier than anywhere else.

-Produced by Jon Douglas and Jay Unger.
-Dough is a BBC Audio North production for BBC Radio 4 and BBC Sounds.
+Sliced Bread is produced by BBC Audio North for BBC Radio 4 and BBC Sounds.

 Reverse